 Beyond informing yourself about these common misconceptions, I recommend looking at three career considerations of English-taught master’s programs in Germany: skills, language and experience.

 Start by asking and answering (to the best of your ability) this question: Is the skillset, practical experience, and education the degree is providing filling a need (demand) on the German labor market?
 Check out and review the .
 Sites such as Indeed and LinkedIn also offer information about when and where jobs are being posted, when people are applying, and the top skillsets in demand.
 Beyond desk research, you need to get active to find out about the experience of graduates from the program you are interested in.

 Look up the professional social media profiles of past cohorts: what are the international alumni doing?
 How long did it take them to find a job?
 Are they working in a position that appeals to you?
 Finally, follow job openings you are interested in and keep track of the applicant profile and skill requirements by conducting a gap analysis.
 These initial steps should begin to give you an idea of labor market demand and also inform what you will need to do in addition to your degree.

 If you are disciplined, you can for sure make great strides in learning German while you study for your master's degree.
 The problem is often that even the most disciplined of students are overwhelmed by the demands of moving to a foreign country, finding a grounding here, and dealing with the demands of graduate school life to systematically approach their language learning.
 Many students do not become fluent in those two years, and then approach the German labor market without solid (or even basic!)
 German skills.
 Depending on your field, this might not be a big issue, but for many it could hinder achieving gainful employment.
 I recommend learning German for work/professional purposes from the very beginning.
-For resources I recommend, check out this post.
+For resources I recommend, .